 But what does that mean in terms of purchasing power?
 “The amount of money someone would have made in manual labor was so minuscule,” says Selinger.
 She says a penny during this era could buy half a loaf of bread.
 Twelve pennies equaled one shilling, and “unskilled laborers received a mere nine shillings a week when they could get work.”
 Twelve shillings equaled one pound.

 The traditional pirate—the one you imagine might serve under Jack Sparrow—is a person who wanted to hop aboard a ship, find a floating Fort Knox, plunder it, and fade away with their riches.
-Often they had seafaring experience—they would get selected first and paid more—but sometimes they were just regular people looking to chance it on the high seas.
+Often they had seafaring experience—they would get selected first and paid more—but sometimes they were just regular people looking to roll. the dice on the high seas.

 But then there’s the other kind of pirate, known as a privateer.